jefdewitt/jekyll_portfolio/README.md

 {% endif %}
 ```

 Anything inside the `_includes` folder can be 'included' with a simple TWIG include statement.
-It just further componentizes my code.

 ## Syntax Highlighting